-Flower arranging was first recognized as an art form in the Victorian era.
+Flower arranging was first recognized as an art form in the nineteenth century.
 Decorating the home with flower arrangements was considered an accomplishment that all young ladies should acquire.
 It was one of the skills that the mistress of the house acquired for gracious living.
 Cutting garden flowers were a necessary supply for the gracious Victorian home

 From tussie-mussie bouquets to huge displays of opulent flowers, the obsession with both the grand and miniature, the exotic and sentimental, found expression in floraculture.

-In the spirit of that bygone day, this look at which flowers might be found in a cutting garden of that day might be the inspiration for your own Victorian era Cutting Garden.
+In the spirit of that bygone day, look at this sample of which flowers might be found in a cutting garden of that day.
+It might be the inspiration for your own Victorian Era Cutting Garden.

 Streaked or “broken” tulips were wildly popular.
 ‘Couleur Cardinal’, ‘Keizerskroon’, ‘Cottage Maid’ and ‘Mabel’ are varieties that belong to the period.

-These flowers had everything those of this time loved.
-They are big and opulent, and fragrant.
-Try ‘Festiva Maxima’, ‘Edulis Superba’,’Madame Calot’, ‘Mons.
+These flowers had everything people of this era loved.
+The blooms are big and opulent, and sweetly fragrant.
+Try the varieties ‘Festiva Maxima’, ‘Edulis Superba’, ‘Madame Calot’, ‘Mons.
 Jules Elie’ or ‘Felix Crousse’.

 - Ferns, grasses and foliage.